 This document describes transferring data between a local computer (client) and HiPerGator (HPG).
 For file sharing on the cluster see Sharing Files

 There are a variety of command-line, GUI, and even web-based tools available for transferring data to or from HiPerGator.
 Command-line tools include, for example, 'cp, mv, scp, rsync, sftp, wget, curl, or ncftp (from the ncftp environment module]'.
-GUI tools like FileZilla, Cyberduck, WinSCP, MobaXTerm SFTP and similar tools can be used on your local computer.
+GUI tools like Cyberduck, WinSCP, BitVise SFTP and similar tools can be used on your local computer.
 Globus data transfer tool is available via a web interface in addition to command-line and GUI versions that can be run on your local computer.
 Please visit the HPG how-to video series on Data Transfer for more details.

 Transferring Data within HiPerGator

 Login servers on HiPergator (hpg.rc.ufl.edu) can be used for rsync, copying files with cp or mv depending on the permissions or filesystem ACLs (extended permissions).

 Between a local computer and HiPerGator

 If your data files are large (hundreds of megabytes or gigabytes) then try Globus first.

 For smaller file sizes, or if Globus is not an option, use SFTP/rsync/scp by connecting to the '

 - If you are using Cyberduck on a MacOS computer and notice that it is using the old password resulting in a security lockout uncheck 'Use Keychain' in 'Preferences > General'.

 From HiPerGator to a remote system/site

-If you are already logged into HiPerGator and need to transfer data to or from a remote system or a site (ftp, http) use the login nodes.
+If you are logged into HiPerGator and need to transfer data to or from a remote system or a site use the login nodes.
 Transfers can also be made from within developmental sessions.
 You can use ftp (lftp command), sftp, scp, rsync, or Globus to transfer data out.